 Our Governing Body has the for fourteen members:

 Two parent governors, Bob Armour and David Wright.

-One Local Authority governor, this is our Chair of Governors Chris Smith.
+One Local Authority governor, this is currently vacant.

 The Head Teacher, Alison Field is also a governor although she has no voting rights.

 The full governing body meets three times per year, usually once a term.
 There are also four committees that all meet at least once a term.
 At Sheepy our committees are: